 Radical Possibilities Mentoring Program

-“Mentoring, at its core, guarantees young people that there is someone who cares about them, assures them they are not alone in dealing with day-to-day challenges, and makes them feel like they matter.
+"Mentoring, at its core, guarantees young people that there is someone who cares about them, assures them they are not alone in dealing with day-to-day challenges, and makes them feel like they matter.
 Research confirms that quality mentoring relationships have powerful positive effects on young people in a variety of personal, academic, and professional situations.
 Ultimately, mentoring connects a young person to personal growth and development, and social and economic opportunity.
-Yet one in three people will grow up without this critical asset” www.mentoring.org/why-mentoring/mentoring-impact/
+Yet one in three people will grow up without this critical asset." - Watch Mentoring Impact.

 Radical Possibilities believes in the power of mentoring relationships to promote resilience and a sense of belonging in youth.
-Compassionate, supportive one-on-one relationships and shared rituals, such as group meals, stories, and gratitude, become the stepping-stones for youth to discover their untapped internal and external resources and thrive in an uncertain world.
+Compassionate, supportive one-on-one relationships and shared group experiences, such as meals, community activities, artwork, stories, and gratitude, become the stepping-stones for youth to discover their untapped internal and external resources and thrive in an uncertain world.

-Radical Possibilities is designed to fulfill internship requirements for both undergraduate and graduate students and we are committed to building the capacity of mentors through thoughtful recruitment, comprehensive training, and on-going individual support.
+Radical Possibilities can fulfill internship requirements for both undergraduate and graduate students and we are committed to building the capacity of mentors through thoughtful recruitment, a comprehensive orientation, and on-going individual training and support.
 Our program practices are guided by principles of human dignity, non-violence, and positive youth development.

-• Each mentor is matched with one to two mentees, aged 11-15
+- Each mentor is matched with one or two mentees, grades 6-12

 Restorative Practices Facilitator Assistance